 The Los Angeles Marathon is a 26.219-mile run that was inspired by the success of the 1984 Summer Olympic Games.
 Keck Medicine of USC and the Los Angeles Marathon partnered up to host a Facebook chat on how to prevent injuries during a marathon.
 Our very own Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC and a foot and ankle specialist at Keck Medicine of USC, was invited to answer runners’ questions.

 You can find the answers to these questions here: Facebook chat

 Dr. Tan, a foot and ankle expert at USC Orthopaedic Surgery, also answered seven of the most common questions that runners have, especially when they want to prevent an injury.

 1. What are some key things people can do to prevent running injuries?

 Preventing running injuries involves more than just stretching before and after your run.
 It involves everything from what you are eating to what you are doing on the days that you are not running.
 Here are a few key things that can help reduce the risk of running injuries:

 – Maintain and improve your flexibility with daily stretching

-– Warm up and cool down before all runs
+– Warm up before and cool down after all runs

 – Cross-train to help build strength and endurance